sce-nery/Your-Call-for-All/README.md

 After your task is done, you need to create a pull request.
 Note that you need to merge `main` branch to your branch before the pull request to minimize the chances of merge conflicts.

-And remember, Google is your friend, consult Google whenever you stuck, as well as your teammates.
+And remember, the internet is your friend, consult internet whenever you stuck, as well as your teammates.

 ## Authors